Math & Science Subjects

 Advantages of using subject modules

 • Enhance familiarity with subject content.
-Review, preview or support a student's current coursework
+Review, preview or support a student's current learning.

-• Listen, view, and type arithmetic facts: addition, subtraction, and times tables.
+• Listen, view, and type math facts: addition, subtraction, and times tables.
 An effective alternative to memorization drills!

 Reviews

 The subject areas offered are really awesome.
-We did the TTRS maths subjects for a while and now we're in science.
+We did the TTRS math subjects for a while and now we're in science.
 Words are used in a sentence, you can preview them or not, you can have the word displayed or dictated.
-TTRS is so customisable.
+TTRS is so customizable.
 I love the whole package that you get with this program.

 Sheryl, Parent of an 11-year-old with dyslexia